petern48/open-source-contribs/README.md

 - Pull Requests:

-  - [pull request #69657](https://github.com/ClickHouse/ClickHouse/pull/69657): New feature: Added the ability to dynamically filter logs using regular expressions defined in the config file (in review)
+  - [pull request #69657](https://github.com/ClickHouse/ClickHouse/pull/69657): New feature: Added a thread-safe feature that enables developers to dynamically filter logs using regular expressions
   - [pull request #68989](https://github.com/ClickHouse/ClickHouse/pull/68989): New feature: Added an arrayUnion() function, providing a more efficient and developer-friendly alterative to the previous workaround
   - [pull request #68455](https://github.com/ClickHouse/ClickHouse/pull/68455): Bug Fix: Fixed a bug where TRIM() throws an unexpected exception for a certain edge case
   - [pull request #68164](https://github.com/ClickHouse/ClickHouse/pull/68164): New feature: Added a new setting that allows users to set IF NOT EXISTS behavior by default